abshinn/mind-the-gap/README.md

       * [x] implement decision tree classifier to determine most important features

 #### Thursday-morning: feature importance
-- [ ] 2011 School data
+- [x] 2011 School data
-      * [ ] run feature importance on a variety of different 'activity' thresholds
+      * [x] run feature importance on a variety of different 'activity' thresholds
-- [ ] State-level data
-      * [ ] rank DonorsChoose success by state
-      * [ ] run classification and feature importance using wide range of financial data available
-      * [ ] additional feature: median household income
+- [x] Acquire district-level demographics

 #### Thursday-afternoon: similarity and recommendations
-- The idea is to be able to determine schools, districts, and US regions that can most benefit from DonorsChoose by creating a rating that describes schools as being most similar to the most active DonorsChoose schools.
+The idea is to be able to determine schools, districts, and US regions that can most benefit from DonorsChoose by creating a rating that describes schools as being most similar to the most active DonorsChoose schools.
 - [ ] Use entire NCES school data set with DonorsChoose project data to compute school similarity
       * similarity can be used to recommend new schools that are most similar to schools/areas with the highest activity
       * if not on the school level, perhaps on the district level, leveraging census demographic data
 - [ ] Put together slides on progress

 #### Friday
+- [ ] State-level data
+      * [ ] rank DonorsChoose success by state
+      * [ ] run classification and feature importance using wide range of financial data available
+      * [ ] additional feature: median household income
 - [ ] Preliminary presentation